EDUCBA Logo

 Things to Remember About Linear Regression in Excel

-• Regression analysis is generally used to see if there is a statistically significant relationship between two sets of variables.
+• We generally use regression analysis to see if there is a statistically significant relationship between two sets of variables.

-• It is used to predict the value of the dependent variable based on the values of one or more independent variables.
+• It uses to predict the value of the dependent variable based on the values of one or more independent variables.

 • Whenever we wish to fit a linear regression model to a group of data, then the range of data should be carefully observed.
-If we use a regression equation to predict any value outside this range (extrapolation), it may lead to wrong results.
+Using a regression equation to predict any value outside this range (extrapolation) may lead to wrong results.

 Recommended Articles